-If your products of animal origin (POAO) aren't cleared at the Border Inspection Post (BIP), you will be given a control notice that explains the reasons why.
+If your products of animal origin (POAO) aren't cleared at the Border Control Post (BCP), you will be given a control notice that explains the reasons why.

 Your options when entry is denied